-Mentoring Up: How to be a Proactive Mentee in a Virtual Summer Program
+Mentoring Up: How to be a Proactive Mentee in a Summer Research Program

 Make the mentor-mentee relationship a collaborative endeavor

 Your mentor is responsible for the career coaching, networking, and support mentioned above; you are responsible for getting the most out of that by articulating your needs and aspirations and following through on your mentor’s guidance.
 Complete the following four action items to make sure that you are a proactive mentee.

 Do Your Homework: Your mentor has a wealth of knowledge about how to pursue your goals, but it is up to you to fill in one big gap in what they know: what your goals are.
 So, make sure your homework is done before you meet with your mentor.
 For example, before meeting with your mentor for the first time, reflect upon your short- and long-term career goals, interests, and areas of perceived need if you have not already.
 It is okay if you do not know all these aspects of yourself; but be sure to be candid and specific about the things you do know.

 You should also prepare in advance of meetings with your mentor.
 For example, if you need help with a part of your research project, have all of the materials necessary for explaining the problem ready and available fore sharing.
 If you want your mentor to help you network with members of their department, look over the departmental faculty page and have a list of the people with whom you would most like to build a professional relationship.
 If you need resume help, have a draft for your mentor to review.

 Be Engaged and Give Feedback: When it comes to your meetings with your mentor, be sure to engage with and give feedback in response to the guidance you get.
 Doing this can be challenging if you are unaccustomed to having a back-and-forth discussion with people in authority.
 It is vital, however, that you go beyond taking word-for-word dictation and saying “yes” to every suggestion your mentor makes.
 There will be several instances where your input will be necessary for making sure you get the guidance you need.